vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 To change the severity of the storage log, replace the port in the preceding command with `storage` port.

+!!! note

-> **NOTE**: Nebula Graph only supports modifying the graph and storage log severity by using the console.
+    Nebula Graph only supports modifying the graph and storage log severity by using the console.
 And the severity level of meta logs can only be modified with the `curl` command.

 **Close** all logs print (FATAL only) with the following command.